* ADP jobs report a tick below expectations, Dec. revised lower

 “Today’s (data) almost just added to the confusion, or added to the indecision, as to what exactly should we believe - is it weather-related or is it not - and that is the big question that isn’t answered yet and won’t be answered for a little bit of time.”

 The limp data earlier in the week added to concerns about growth in China and the outlook for some emerging market economies.
-A recent rout in emerging markets’ currencies spurred some central banks to act, pressuring bond and stock holdings and luring investors into assets perceived as relatively safe, like the yen, U.S. Treasuries and German government debt.
+A recent rout in emerging currencies spurred some central banks to act, pressuring bond and stock holdings and luring investors into assets perceived as relatively safe, like the yen and U.S. and German government debt.

-Of the 298 companies in the S&P 500 that had reported earnings through Wednesday morning, Thomson Reuters data showed that 69.5 percent have topped Wall Street’s expectations, above the 63 percent beat rate since 1994 and the 67 percent rate for the past four quarters.
+According to Thomson Reuters data through Wednesday morning, of the 298 companies in the S&P 500 that have reported earnings, 69.5 percent have topped Wall Street’s expectations, above the 63 percent beat rate since 1994 and the 67 percent rate for the past four quarters.

-Gilead Sciences Inc fell 4.7 percent to close at $78.15.
-The stock was the heaviest weight on the S&P 500 a day after the company reported quarterly results.
+Gilead Sciences fell 3.1 percent to $79.49 and was the heaviest weight on the S&P 500 a day after quarterly results.

-Tableau Software shares jumped 12.8 percent to end at $89.61 after the data analysis software maker forecast better-than-expected revenue for this quarter and results handily beat analysts’ estimates.
+Tableau Software shares jumped 13.9 percent to $90.43 after the data analysis software maker forecast better-than-expected revenue for this quarter and results handily beat analysts’ estimates.

 CVS Caremark Corp said it would stop selling tobacco products at its 7,600 stores by October, becoming the first U.S. drugstore chain to take cigarettes off the shelf.
-Its shares declined 1 percent to close at $65.44.
+Its shares declined 0.6 percent to $65.73.